hal313/context-portal/README.md

 #### Browser
 Tests can be run in a browser a few different ways.
 However, tests MUST be run from a server and not loaded from disk, as doing so will violate security.

+It is best to use IDE live-server functionality, as this often includes refreshing the page when code changes.

 This package has a built in server, which can be started like:
 ```bash
 npm run serve-test